Required Attribute c# Error Message [SOLVED!]

 Understanding the “Required Attribute” in C#

 At its core, the “Required Attribute” is a declarative attribute in C# that can be applied to fields or properties within a class.
-By applying this attribute to a particular field or property, developers signal that it must be populated with a valid value before certain operations can be performed on it.
-This is especially useful when working with user input, as it ensures that required information is provided and minimizes the chances of errors or unexpected behaviors.
+By applying this attribute to a particular field or property, you signal that it must be populated with a valid value before certain operations can be performed on it.
+This is especially useful when working with user input as it ensures that required information is provided and minimizes the chances of errors or unexpected behaviors.

-The “Required Attribute” is part of the System.ComponentModel.DataAnnotations namespace, which provides a range of attributes for data validation purposes.
+The “Required Attribute” is part of the System.ComponentModel.DataAnnotations namespace which provides a range of attributes for data validation purposes.
 It offers a concise and readable way to specify validation rules directly within the code, making it easier for developers to understand and maintain their applications.

 Implementation examples and scenarios where it is commonly used